 What is a behavioral interview?

-A behavioral interview is one in which the interviewer is focused on how candidates handled real situations in their past work experience.
+A behavioral interview is one in which the interviewer is focused on how candidates handled real situations in their past work experiences.
 Candidates in a behavioral interview often use the STAR technique to answer the questions.

 You're probably wondering what the STAR technique is after reading that.
 Here's a concise explanation.

 What is the STAR technique?

 STAR stands for: Situation, Task, Action, Result.
 Candidates describe the situation they were in, the task they had to accomplish, the actions they took to get it done, and the result of their work.
 This is often another name for the behavioral technique of answering questions.

 Behavioral job interview questions can push candidates past generic answers by forcing them to relay personal history.
 They should give you an idea of how a candidate behaved in real situations, rather than their take on how you think they should have reacted.
 However, there are many that question this style today.